amittal151/CS335-Project/README.md

 ## Description :
 C compiler project prepared as a project in CS335A Course at IITK under supervision of Prof. Amey Karkare, Dept. of Computer Science and Engineering.
-As of now, Lexer is implemented.
+As of now, Parser is implemented.

 ## Milestone 1 : Scanner